KczBen/vef2-2025-e/README.md

 * I'm curious about the state of WebAssembly
 * I want to learn how path tracing works

-This assignment is simply the perfect excuse to write something in Rust while learning about something I'm interested in.
+This assignment is simply the perfect excuse to write more code in Rust while learning about something I'm interested in.

 ### Goals
-The primary goal of the project is to explore the viability of a primarily WebAssembly based, computationally heavy project that runs entirely locally.
+The primary goal of the project is to explore the viability of a WebAssembly based, computationally heavy project that runs entirely locally.
 This includes:
 * Focus on performance
 * Testing and CI - Tools that integrate well both with Rust and JavaScript
     * Debugging and benchmarking tools are of particular interest